Chemical oxygen demand: Inorganic interference

 Some samples of water contain high levels of oxidizable inorganic materials which may interfere with the determination of COD.
 Because of its high concentration in most wastewater, chloride is often the most serious source of interference.
 Its reaction with potassium dichromate follows the equation:

-Prior to the addition of other reagents, mercuric sulfate can be added to the sample to eliminate chloride interference.
+To eliminate chloride interference, mercuric sulfate can be added to the sample prior to the addition of other reagents.

-The following table lists a number of other inorganic substances that may cause interference.
-The table also lists chemicals that may be used to eliminate such interference, and the compounds formed when the inorganic molecule is eliminated.
+The following table lists several other inorganic substances that may cause interference.
+It also lists chemicals that may be used to eliminate such interference and the compounds formed when the inorganic molecule is eliminated.